bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 68°
+- 67°
-- overcast clouds
+- broken clouds
-- 95% humidity
+- 96% humidity
-- 10 mph wind
+- 8 mph wind
 - 0.6 inches of precipitation in the past 24 hours

 ## Temperature History